 Usability & Optimized Web Design

-Web site usability seeks to optimize a user’s holistic experience on a site.
-Did they find what they expected when first landing on the site?
+A website’s design and usability should optimize a user’s holistic experience on a site.
+Did visitors find what they expected when first landing on the site?
 Did the landing page meet their needs?
 Did the text and image of the site compete for attention or was their a clear hierarchy of design?

 Usability, A/B and multivariate testing are helpful tools for optimizing a user’s journey through the site.
 You should seek to understand any obstacles to conversion, any competing calls to action and user’s preferred experience on the site.
 Your goals are understanding the site’s performance, its ease of use as well as the user’s recall and emotional response to the site.

-When engaged in search engine optimization, social media optimization or any form of online marketing aimed at bringing visitors to your site, remember that every tactic comes in its own time.
-Prioritize your efforts and build your online marketing campaigns from the bottom on up.
+When engaged in search engine optimization, social media optimization, or any form of online marketing aimed at bringing visitors to your site, remember that every tactic comes in its own time.
+Prioritize your efforts and then build your online marketing campaigns from the bottom on up.